Bringing old tales and new designs to life. Capturing nostalgia in pages and clay.

 The Artist

 I went to university for Commerce, trading fireflies for finance and adventure for accounting.
-I learned a lot about being an entrepreneur, and how much I truly actually despise accounting.
-The bright bit in my degree was going down to New Zealand for exchange and studying creative writing and 3D modeling and animation there, as well as visiting and taking a few courses at Weta Workshop.
-A dream come true.
+I learned a lot about being an entrepreneur, and how much I didn't like accounting.
+The bright bit in my degree was going down to New Zealand for exchange and studying creative writing and 3D modelling and animation there, as well as visiting and taking a few courses at Weta Workshop.

 After I graduated in 2020, I decided instead of pursuing a desk job in a world where everyone was working from home anyways, I would take the leap into what I felt was my calling.